YinuoWang-CS/YinuoWang-CS.github.io/about.md

 ## Bio

+Wang Yinuo holds a bachelor's degree in `Teaching Chinese to Speakers of Other Languages` in 2019 from Beijing Language and Culture University.
+She has a strong interest in Computer Science and began a journey of self-study in this field.

 Christian holds a Ph.D. in `Marine Science`, an M.Sc. in `Geoscience`, and has a strong computer programming background.
 He has a proficiency in one of the hottest subjects of our time: `Data Science`, and developing `Machine Learning` models at scale (think Big Data).
 These models are useful to analyze data to simplify class recognition, automate interpretation, and discern cause-and-effect correlation.